A Well-Lived Life 2 - Book 4 - Elyse - Cover

 Jolene and I looked at each other and gave small shrugs, indicating that we had no idea what Sensei Jim wanted.
 We followed him into his office, bowed, and then sat down when he nodded towards the chairs.

 “I have something to tell you, and then I need to make a request,” he said.
 “My wife was diagnosed with Hodgkin’s lymphoma and is starting aggressive treatment at the end of next week.
-This won’t come as a surprise, but I need to give priority to being with my wife during the treatment which lasts about a month.
-Then they reevaluate and decide on the next step.
-The good news is, that it’s Stage 1 and they caught it very early.
-But obviously I’m going to have less time here at the dojo, most likely for quite some time.”
+This won’t come as a surprise, but I need to give priority to being with my wife during the treatment, which lasts about a month.
+Then, they reëvaluate and decide on the next step.
+The good news is that it’s Stage 1, and they caught it very early.
+But obviously, I’m going to have less time here at the dōjō, most likely for quite some time.”

 “I’m so sorry,” Jolene said.

-“I know you both work, so the daytime classes are difficult for you, but I spoke to Sensei Ichirou, and he is going to cover the lunchtime and afterschool classes for me.
+“I know you both work, so the daytime classes are difficult for you, but I spoke to Sensei Ichirō, and he is going to cover the lunchtime and afterschool classes for me.
 I need you two to cover the evening and Saturday classes.
 Can you do this for me?”

 “Of course, Sensei,” I said.